Join Our Team

 If so, Cristo Rey Jesuit High School needs your talent to enrich our supportive, college-bound learning community, serve families who embrace bold dreams for their children, and inspire students to lead through service to others.

-- Ensure intensive, differentiated advising for each senior and his/her family through the college admissions process, starting second semester of junior year and continuing through the final college decision.
+- Ensure intensive, differentiated, equitable advising for each senior and his/her family through the college admissions process, starting second semester of junior year and through the college decision process.

 - Identify high-priority seniors for intervention and personalized support during the college admissions process, and coordinate that support.

-- In conjunction with the college counseling team, implement the CRJ College Readiness curriculum, including by teaching the twelfth-grade College Readiness course each day and periodic lessons in the lower grades.
+- In conjunction with the college counseling team, implement the CRJ College Readiness curriculum, including by teaching 2-3 sections of the twelfth-grade College Readiness course each day and periodic lessons in the lower grades.